STELLA-LYE/tp/docs/DeveloperGuide.md

 #### Parsing input

-1. The TA inputs the `delete` command.
+1. The users inputs the `delete` command.

 2. The `TutorsContactsPro` then preliminary process the input and creates a new `DeleteCommandParser`.